Keratin Power 2025: Natural Solution for Hair Growth, Skin Glow & Nail Strength

 “Keratin is Only for Damaged Hair”

 Wrong.
 Healthy hair benefits too!
-Think of it as adding armor to already strong strands.
+Suppose it were the addition to already burdensome groups on the strands.

 “Keratin is a Chemical”